ORGANIZATION AND OPERATIONS

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 HeartBeam’s initial focus is on timely diagnosis of a heart attack.
 The Company’s technology provides physicians with complete cardiac diagnostic information for a patient that is outside of a medical institution.
 The Electrocardiogram (“ECG”) collection device is the size of a credit card.
 The device sends ECG signals to the patient's smartphone and on to a cloud-based software expert system.
 Results of the cloud-based analysis are presented to a qualified health care professional for immediate action including, if necessary, a telehealth visit.
-The Company has validated this novel technology in four clinical studies and is preparing to seek U.S. Food and Drug Administration (“FDA”) clearance of its initial products late 2021 and early 2022.
-Clearance for the ED product is scheduled for Q3 2022, submission of the telehealth product is Q4 2022 with clearance in Q1 2023.
+The Company has validated this novel technology in three clinical studies and is preparing to seek U.S. Food and Drug Administration (“FDA”) clearance of its initial products late 2022 and early 2023.
+Clearance for the Emergency Department (“ED”) product, HeartBeam AIMI (TM) is scheduled for late 2022, submission of the telehealth product, HeartBeam AIMIGo (TM) is scheduled for late 2022 with clearance in early 2023.

 The entire disclosure for the nature of an entity's business, major products or services, principal markets including location, and the relative importance of its operations in each business and the basis for the determination, including but not limited to, assets, revenues, or earnings.
 For an entity that has not commenced principal operations, disclosures about the risks and uncertainties related to the activities in which the entity is currently engaged and an understanding of what those activities are being directed toward.

 Reference 1: http://www.xbrl.org/2003/role/disclosureRef

 No definition available.